rigetti/pyquil/docs/source/advanced_usage.rst

  -  ``key`` stores the Forest 1.X API key,
  -  ``user_id`` stores a Forest 2.0 user ID, and
  -  ``exec_on_engage`` specifies the shell command that the QMI will launch when the QMI becomes QPU-engaged.
-It has no effect if you are running locally, but is important if you are running on the QMI.
+It would have no effect if you are running locally, but is important if you are running on the QMI.
 By default, it runs the ``exec_on_engage.sh`` shell script.
 It's best to leave the configuration as is, and edit that script.
     More documentation about ``exec_on_engage.sh`` can be found in the QCS docs `here <https://www.rigetti.com/qcs/docs/guides#queuing-programs-for-auto-execution>`_.

-The Forest config file, by default, has these contents:
+The Forest config file on any QMI has these contents, with specific IP addresses filled in:

 ::